crackx02/VoxelTerrain/README.md

 There are also features for restricting the system, e.g. preventing players from digging out an important structure or object.

-## Note about Multiplayer
+## FAQ

-**This mod *is* fully multiplayer-compatible - however, any joining clients MUST have the DLL installed as well.
+**Q:** Does the Voxel Terrain DLL mod replace all terrain with Voxel Terrain?
+**A:** No, it simply adds the ability for Blocks and Parts mods and Custom Games (such as the [Voxel Terrain Showcase Mod](https://steamcommunity.com/workshop/filedetails/?id=3575301562)) to create and manipulate Voxel Terrain!
+\-
+**Q:** Does this Voxel Terrain here work like the one showcased by Axolot for Chapter 2?
+**A:** Yes, the DLL mod enables and expands the unfinished Voxel Terrain implementation hidden within the game's code.
+\-
+**Q:** Does the Voxel Terrain DLL mod allow using Voxel Terrain in the Tile Editor?
+**A:** No, this is currently not supported.
+However, the DLL does provide Lua API functions usable for terraforming/sculpting/saving and loading chunks, etc. A basic example of this is present in the [Showcase Mod](https://steamcommunity.com/workshop/filedetails/?id=3575301562).
+\-
+**Q:** Is this mod multiplayer-compatible?
+**A:** The mod **is** fully multiplayer-compatible, under the condition that both the host **and** client(s) have the DLL installed.
-Also, on large or complex worlds, clients may fail to join - this is a problem in the game's netcode, not a fault of this mod.
+However, having a very large amount of voxel terrain in a world can cause the connection to fail, which is a problem in the game's code, not a fault of this mod.
-The only fix for this is to make the world smaller (less voxel terrain).**

 ## Showcase Mod